 It consists of a half hour talk + Q&A on what energy companies are doing to support renewable generation and how most of them are greenwashing themselves.

 This is followed by a half hour debate + Q&A on what the differences are between the actually green suppliers – which one ticks your boxes?

 People look for different things with their energy company when they care about the climate crisis.

 - You might want to know – like Hafsah’s family – that your supplier is either generating their own energy or buying it from a generator with a supportive private purchase agreement – this is generally the best way of checking that your energy is genuinely green, and the 3 companies they are choosing from are the best contenders here.

 - Or like Mel, you might want your supplier to supply 100% green gas as well as electricity.
 Green Energy UK is the only company to do this at the moment.

 - Maybe like Nick you want your supplier to prioritise the rollout of electric vehicle infrastructure around the UK – a key priority for Ecotricity.

-Why not come to our Greenwashing vs Renewable Energy Generation Event on Mon 5th July, and find out which company you want to be with?
+Why not watch our Greenwashing vs Renewable Energy Generation Event here, and find out which company you want to be with?